 Triphala decoction is made with coarse powder of Triphala and water, taken in a ratio of 1:4, and boiled at a slow temperature until it reduces to 3/4 of the total amount.
 The herbal decoction is then filtered so that there are no minute particulates left in the decoction.5

 According to the ancient Ayurvedic sage Sharanagdhara, Triphala eye drops are said to be the best in the management of all types of conjunctivitis (abhishyanda).6

 Triphaladi Varti Eye Drops7,8

-Triphala, licorice, turmeric, rock salt (Saindhava Lavana), conch shell (Shankha Nabhi) and cuttle fish bone (Samudrafen) are taken in equal amounts and a fine powder is prepared.
+Triphala, licorice, turmeric, rock salt (Saindhava Lavana), conch shell (Shankha Nabhi) and cuttlefish bone (Samudrafen) are taken in equal amounts and a fine powder is prepared.
 After this, the entire combination is mixed with double the amount of distilled water.
 Then it is put on a distillation apparatus and its extract is evaporated out into the form of a transparent liquid substance which is subsequently used as eye drops.
-During research it was seen that by the application of this eye drop there is marked improvement in dimness of vision, heaviness in the head, watering, itching and pain in the eye.
+During the research, it was seen that by the application of this eye drop there is marked improvement in the dimness of vision, heaviness in the head, watering, itching, and pain in the eye.

 Triphala Vidalaka + Triphala Pindi